rishiraj88/EmployeeOnboardingStateMachine/README.md

 # EmployeeOnboardingStateMachine
-Employee Onboarding with State Machine
+Employee Onboarding with Spring State Machine tooling

 ## Tools for Development and Execution
 - Java 17 (JDK 17)